 Papa Jack's Room

-Papa Jack was the pet name given to the second Sir John Leslie in order to distinguish him from his father, the first baronet and from his son Jack who took up the Irish cause and changed his name to Shane.
+‘Papa Jack’ was the pet name given to the second Sir John Leslie in order to distinguish him from his father, the first baronet, and from his own son John who took up the Irish cause and changed his name to Shane.
+Views of the front of the Castle and splendid tree-lined avenue can be seen from the window.
 The first Sir John painted Papa Jack in a Grenadier Guards officer uniform and this picture hangs outside the room today.
-Views of the front of the Castle and splendid tree-lined avenue can be seen from the window.

 Absent-minded and amiable, he was an amusing storyteller who could entertain the dinner table for hours on end.
-He married the lovely Leonie Jerome the younger sister of Jenny Churchill, and took over Castle Leslie Estate from his aging parents when they decided to settle in London.
+He married the lovely Leonie Jerome, the younger sister of Jenny Churchill and daughter of the wealthy New York stock broker and financier Leonard Jerome, and the couple took over Castle Leslie Estate from his aging parents at the turn of the century when they decided to settle in London.

 Jack was also a skilled hobbyist painter.
 The two swan panels, located on the top floor Nursery landing opposite the staircase, are painted by him, as are the portraits of himself and his wife Leonie in the Blue Drawing Room.
 He died in his eighties in January 1944 and was laid in the family vault in St. Salvator’s.